SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This building is known for the beauty of its entrance way, the bar, and all the other decor you'll see here.

-Some of the bands that have played here included Neil Young, The Kinks, Train, and many others from San Francisco and beyond.
+Some of the bands that have played here included Neil Young, the Kinks, Train, and many others from San Francisco and beyond.
 So, grab a seat, have a drink and a bite to eat, and enjoy great music all at the same time!

 Here are just a few of their upcoming performances.

-There really isn't anything quite like the Castro as it will transport you back in time with the gorgeous stairways, main floor, mezzanine and balcony seating, and a massive Wurlitzer organ for special occasions.
-If you are lucky, there may even be a movie festival going on when you visit here.
+There really isn't anything quite like the Castro as it will transport you back in time with its gorgeous stairways, main floor, mezzanine and balcony seating, and massive Wurlitzer organ for special occasions.

 The Rainbow Honor Walk is unlike any sidewalk you'll see around the world.
 This walk, and the plaques that you'll find on it, is dedicated to the heroes of the LGBTQ movement who have helped change the world's view of humanity and how everyone should be treated with respect.

 Each of these plaques, which now cover several blocks, are made of bronze.
-They have a photo of the person, a description of what they accomplished during their battle for equality, and how they achieved their goals.
+They have a photo of the person, a description of what they accomplished in their battle for equality, and how they achieved their goals.

-After your climb to the top of Kite Hill, don't miss your chance to feel like a kid again at the Seward Mini-Park.
-This is where you will find two concrete slides.
+This is where you will find two long concrete slides.
 They are a hidden gem just a few blocks away from the central business district of the Castro.

 You will need some cardboard to slide down them, but you can often find some at the park.
 Others often share theirs too as everyone loves the thrill of going down or watching others go down the slides.

-You can see wildlife such as the endangered Mission Blue Butterfly, loads of birds such as the white crowned sparrow and other animals such as rabbits and coyotes.
+You can see wildlife such as the endangered Mission Blue butterfly, loads of birds such as the White-crowned sparrow and other animals such as rabbits and coyotes.

 I love to take the bus and then climb to the top.
 Visit my Twin Peaks page for more tips on visiting this popular attraction.